 Water: Grayhorse Creek tributaries have water in early season and sometimes mid season, but all sources easily accessible from the trail may be dry in late season.

-Hell Hole Trail (15E17) connects Diamond Crossing with Hell Hole Reservoir, along the north side of Five Lakes Creek.
-This trail begins at the end of the road on the north side of Hell Hole Reservoir.
+The “route” begins at the end of the road on the north side of Hell Hole Reservoir.
 There is no trailhead or sign.
 The trail starts just before the rough 4WD road takes its last steep descent to Greyhorse Creek, as a vague path to the left.
 It can be followed more or less, until it fades out near the shore of the reservoir, though it has not been maintained in a long, long time.
 The upward trail to Diamond Crossing is not marked by a sign nor anything obvious.
 It heads straight uphill just before the trail fades into the reservoir shoreline, and is marked by small cairns.
 With a close eye, you can follow it, and even pick up traces of constructed trail here and there.
 When it gets into the eroded gully, it breaks into a variety of cairned routes.
-The one I picked leads into the bench below the trail, but it is not hard to jump up one bench and pick up the trail.
-At this point, near the wilderness boundary, the trail becomes easier to follow but is still not maintained.
-From Buckskin Creek to Diamond Crossing it is now a maintained trail (2009).
-This is a trail for experienced backcountry users who are good at finding vague and long unmaintained trails.
+Some cairned routes are good, some poor, and some just dead-end.
+The one I often pick leads into the bench well below the trail, but it is not hard to jump up one bench and regain the trail.
+Despite having been up and down this route about 20 times, I have never succeeded in following it 100% of the time.
+This is a route for experienced backcountry users who are good at finding vague and long unmaintained trails.

 Water: Five Lake Creek always has water, but it may be completely dry at the trail crossing mid to late season; upstream is the best direction to find water.
 Both forks of Buckskin Creek may have water, but again, it may be necessary to go downstream.
-Steamboat Creek always has water but it may be dry at the trail crossing, and upstream seems to be the best direction.
+Steamboat Creek has water in early and middle summer, but it may be dry at the trail crossing, and upstream seems to be the best direction.

 This trail is non-existant for all intents and purposes.
 I was able to find and follow the trail up along Buckskin Creek, though there are few blazes, no cut logs, and only traces of tread.
 At the wildernss boundary there is a “no vehicles” graphic sign for downhill travel, and some blue paint on the trees.
 Just above here is a large dry meadow, with a large blazed tree marking the trail at the bottom, again for downhill travel.
 Heading up through the meadow there are no obvious markings.
 The trail comes out onto a logging road, and there is no indication about which way to go.
 Turning left along the ridge, the logging road eventually leads to the Steamboat Creek drainage, but again there is no sign or other indication of where the west branch heads back down Steamboat Creek.